Iron-voldy/IOT-Piano-Doc/docs/usecasediagrams.md

 ---

-### 2. **Confirming and Saving Weight Activity Diagram**
+### 2. **Confirming and Saving Performance Data Activity Diagram**

-This diagram illustrates the process the supervisor follows to confirm and save the tea weight in the system.
+This diagram illustrates how the learner's performance data is confirmed and saved into the system after completing a song.

 #### **Steps**:
-1. Supervisor views the measured weight on the LCD.
-2. Supervisor enters the employee ID.
-3. Supervisor confirms the weight.
+1. Learner finishes playing the selected song.
+2. System calculates the performance score based on the accuracy and timing of notes played.
-4. System saves the weight data to the database.
+3. System saves the performance data (song name, score, mode) into the database.
-5. System sends confirmation of data save to the frontend.
+4. System notifies the learner that the data has been saved.

 **Diagram Representation**:
-- **Start**: Supervisor views the weight.
+- **Start**: Learner completes the song.
-- **System Activity**: Supervisor enters employee ID.
-- **User Activity**: Confirm the weight.
+- **System Activity**: Calculate the score and timing.
-- **System Activity**: Save the weight data in the database.
+- **System Activity**: Save the performance data in the database.
-- **End**: The system notifies that the data is saved successfully.
+- **End**: Notify the learner that the data is saved.

 **Activity Diagram Placeholder**: